Cavorter/soda.guide/content/about.md

 #### Why don't you review more drinks with artificial sweeteners?

 The answer is sometimes similar to my issue with cherries, sometimes an issue of preference, and sometimes an issue of availability.
-I have always intended to add a few more "diet" sodas and maybe someday a few more will appear but it is unlikely that they will ever be anything like a majority.
+I have always intended to try a few more "diet" sodas.
+Maybe someday a few more will appear but it is unlikely that they will ever be anything like a majority.
 That said the drinks I sample do not have to have any sweetener at all and there are quite a few with little to no sugar that I have rated quite highly over the years.